Incorrect type inference in call on distinct-values()

-#2 Updated by Michael Kay about 4 years ago
+#2 Updated by Michael Kay over 4 years ago

 It seems that the metadata for function distinct-values in StandardFunction.java gives it the property "same as ARG0" which means that the result type is inferred to be the same as the item type of the first argument. this is incorrect, because the first argument is atomized.

-#3 Updated by Michael Kay about 4 years ago
+#3 Updated by Michael Kay over 4 years ago

 - Subject changed from Incorrect type inference in schematron-generated stylesheet to Incorrect type inference in call on distinct-values()